BYU-CS-Course-Ops/markdowndata/README.md

 # MarkdownData

-MarkdownData is a python tool designed to transform Markdown tables into json objects, which allows for clean and structured data as well as improves data visualization.
+MarkdownData is a python tool designed to transform Markdown tables into JSON objects, allowing for clean and structured data and improving data visulization

-The tool is particularly useful for data which is often being updated, such as in educational contexts.
+The tool is particularly useful for data that is frequently updated, such as in educational contexts.

 ## Installation

-To install markdowndata, you can use pip:
+To install MarkdownData, use pip:

 ```bash
 pip install markdowndata